andywdahl/rgwas-scripts/README.md

 See the "rgwas" repository for the R package and vignette: https://github.com/andywdahl/rgwas.

-This repository is not expected to be particularly useful--no individual level data is included, so full reproduction of results from raw data is impossible.
+No individual level data is included, so full reproduction of results is impossible.
 But many intermediate .Rdata files are included to enable reproduction of the figures and tables.